 One of my favorite ways to spend a Saturday is strolling through a flea market.
 It’s refreshing to be outdoors, getting some exercise, all while finding some great deals too!

-If you’ve never tried shopping a flea market though, it can be a little intimidating.
-So here is my guide on how to shop at flea markets.
-Enjoy!
+If you’ve never tried shopping at a flea market though, it can be a little intimidating!
+So here are a few tips on how to shop at flea markets and get the most for your money.

-1. Do a some flea market research on the front end.
+1. Do some flea market research on the front end.

-Ask around at antique malls or thrift stores in you area about what flea markets may be around.
+Ask around at antique malls or thrift stores in your area about what flea markets may be around.
+Those are the folks who will know if a market has something to offer, or if it’s not worth the trip.
 Try and talk to people who have been to the market you will be shopping, and ask them where are the best places to go at that particular market.
+Every market will have its must-shop areas and the areas you can skip.
+A little bit of digging on the front end can save you a lot of time once you arrive.

 2. For the best deals, head to the fields.